M5FGN/m5fgn/README.md

 -->

 ### 2023 Goals
-🎯 Enhance my undrestanding of Object Orientated Programming through courses and practice. \
+🎯 Enhance my understanding of Object Orientated Programming through courses and practice. \
 🎯 Gain an understanding of PHP Frameworks - CodeIgniter and Laravel \
 🎯 Revise and further develop my React skills from the level gained at CodeClan \
 🎯 Enhance the testing skills gained from Code Clan. \